lmb-embrapa/machado/docs/INSTALL.md

-# DjangoChado
+# Django Chado

 This repository contains information and tools to use the [Django](https://www.djangoproject.com) framework for accessing a [Chado](http://gmod.org/wiki/Chado_-_Getting_Started) database.

 ## Prerequisites

 You may already have a populated Chado database and, therefore, are able to skip the PostgreSQL and Chado installation/configuration.
-The list bellow contains the softwares and versions used for the DjangoChado development.
+The list bellow contains the softwares and versions used for the Django Chado development.

 #### PostgreSQL 9.5

-Install PostgreSQL and create a database and user for loading the Chado schema
+Install PostgreSQL and create a database and user for loading the Chado schema.
+As postgres user run:

+    psql
+    create user username with encrypted password 'password';
+    create database yourdatabase with owner username;
+    grant all privileges on database yourdatabase to username;

 #### Chado 1.31

 Download [Chado](https://downloads.sourceforge.net/project/gmod/gmod/chado-1.31/chado-1.31.tar.gz), unpack the file and load the chado-1.31/schemas/1.31/default_schema.sql to the database

-    psql YOURDATABASE < chado-1.31/schemas/1.31/default_schema.sql
+    psql -h localhost -U username -W -d yourdatabase < chado-1.31/schemas/1.31/default_schema.sql

 #### Python 3.5.2